MichaIng/DietPi-Docs/docs/dietpi_tools.md

     In the case that the `rsync` package is not installed, this is done automatically once you start a backup or restore.

+!!! attention "Reduced system operation during DietPi-Backup runs"

+    During the run of `dietpi-backup`, all services are stopped.
+This has to be taken into account e.g. if scheduling backups.

+    - For example, a webserver based application (e.g. Nextcloud or many of the media servers, like Plex, navidrome, etc.) will not run, because the webserver based UI is stopped.
+    - Also, many of the according backend services are stopped as well as basic services like the Samba or NFS service.

 ### DietPi file explorer

 Lightweight file manager and explorer.
 To start DietPi-Explorer, use the following command: